fabiosperotto/agentdevlaw/README.md

-This project provide an middleware between a legal ontology and an multiagent systems.
-The legal ontology is from a ontology model created in PhD thesis of Fábio Aiub Sperotto about the brazilian legislation (see [publications](#publications)).
+This project provides a middleware between a legal ontology and multiagent systems.
+The legal ontology is from an ontology model created in a PhD thesis of Fábio Aiub Sperotto about the Brazilian legislation (see [publications](#publications)).
 A copy of this ontology can be found in /ontologies folder.
 For testing purposes, use the following laws as a reference:
 - Lei [7653 de 1988](http://www.planalto.gov.br/Ccivil_03/leis/L7653.htm) about fishing in reprodution period of fishes.
 - Lei [5197 de 1967](http://www.planalto.gov.br/ccivil_03/leis/L5197compilado.htm) about animal hunting.